enhanced-telerobotics/RMIS_force_sensor/README.md

 - Calibration Assembly (calibration_setup.sldasm)

 The most basic assembly which contains the important components to build the force sensor is found in the Single Force Sensor Assembly.
 The Calibration Assembly contains the designs for two fixtures that are meant to be mounted on to 3-axis translating stages.
 Please adapt these shapes to your own calibration set up or build your own.

+If you use this for your research or other work, please cite our [paper](https://arxiv.org/abs/2211.05428)

+Z. Chua and A.M.
+Okamura “A modular 3-degree-of-freedom force sensor for robot-assisted minimally invasive surgery research,” arXiv:2211.05428 [cs.RO], 2022.

+@misc{chua2022modular,
+      title={A Modular 3-Degree-of-Freedom Force Sensor for Robot-assisted Minimally Invasive Surgery Research}, author={Zonghe Chua and Allison M. Okamura},
+      year={2022},
+      eprint={2211.05428},
+      archivePrefix={arXiv},
+      primaryClass={cs.RO}
+}

 #### Single Force Sensor Assembly Model
 ![Single Force Sensor Assembly](/images/single_force_sensor_asm.jpg)